 No Interviewing Outside of Assigned Interview DATE

 In order to ensure a fair, open, and effective hiring process for students as well as employers, the Office of Career Services assigns on-campus interview dates and arranges 2L and 3L on-campus interview schedules for employers.
-Employers participating in EIP or FIP may not schedule or conduct any initial or callback interviews of rising 2Ls prior to the employer’s assigned on-campus interview date(s).
+Employers participating in EIP may not schedule or conduct any initial or callback interviews of rising 2Ls prior to the employer’s assigned on-campus interview date(s).

 Exceptions to this rule:

 - Employers may meet with students for both initial and callback interviews in the case of: (a) interviews conducted in accordance with organized job fairs; or (b) interviews for “2L/3L Employer Scholarship/Fellowship Programs,” regardless of whether such programs include an offer of summer employment.
 “2L/3L Employer Scholarship/Fellowship Programs” shall mean programs for 2L or 3L students that provide a benefit or compensation separate from, or in addition to compensation provided to a student for summer employment.

 - Employers participating in EIP may conduct interviews with rising 3Ls prior to the employers’ on-campus interview dates.

 Notwithstanding the above policy, employers may meet with students in the case of: (a) Student-initiated requests for informational interviews; or (b) OCS-organized mock interviews.

 Employers making use of the facilities and services of the Office of Career Services may not schedule callback interviews to take place during the week of EIP.

 There may be a very small number of students also interested in exploring opportunities at smaller firms, non-law firm employers, or in the public sector.
 The following provisions are meant to accommodate students in these discrete situations.

 To Pursue Public Sector/Public Interest and Non-OCI Opportunities